MicrosoftLearning/az-2003-deploy-cloud-native-applications-using-azure-container-apps/Instructions/Labs/LAB_AK_01_deploy_manage_container_app_azure_container_apps.md

 ---
 lab:
   title: 'Lab: Deploy and manage a container app using Azure Container Apps'
-    type: 'Answer Key'
+  type: Answer Key
   module: 'Module 6: Deploy and manage a container app using Azure Container Apps'
+  description: In this lab, you'll deploy and manage an app using Azure Container
+    Apps.
+To implement the solution, you begin by configuring a development environment that uses a combination of local tools and Azure resources.
+Once the environment is prepared, you use Azure Container Registry, Azure Container Apps, and Azure Pipelines to deploy and manage your app.
+  duration: 15 minutes
+  level: 500
+  islab: true
+  primarytopics:
+  - Azure
+  - Azure Container Apps
+  - Azure Container Registry
+  - Azure Pipelines
 ---

 # Lab: Deploy and manage a container app using Azure Container Apps